samparkewolfe/Sound_Control/README.md

 * UI BUG: Names of samples loaded at start up will overlap, however when dragging files in comment boxes will make text wrap.

 #### Grab n Play
 * Update log posts for grab n play functions!
+(Done)
+* Communicate better UI relationship between Quick and Play.
+    * Add text to UI to make it clearer.

 #### Models